 Most of the time, the Department of Energy says the majority of air conditioners work for 15–20 years.
 If yours is 15 years old, it’s well past the center point.
 It’s recommended to start preparing for air conditioning installation before it wears out so you aren’t sweltering while you’re waiting for installation.

 How dependable is your air conditioner?
-Does it cool well, even on the hottest days?
-Or is it frequently malfunctioning?
-When your air conditioner is less trustworthy it’s time to get started preparing to get a new one.
+Does it cool dependably, even on the hottest days?
+Or is it routinely malfunctioning?
+When your air conditioner is less reliable it’s time to begin thinking about getting an updated one.

 Smart Thermostat Compatibility

-Our Pros Make Air Conditioning Installation Hassle-Free
+Our Techs Make Air Conditioning Installation Hassle-Free

-Call us at 803-220-0761 to request your free, no-pressure estimate today!
+Reach us at 803-220-0761 to request your free, no-pressure estimate now!